Although Drupal has reputation for being a developers’ platform, lots of user rely on Drupal’s admin area for key tasks.

 - Click Appearance > @font-your-face > Browse (This is a View, you can edit it if you want).

 - Select and enable the fonts you want to use in your site.

-- Click Font display and then click the blue "Add Font display" button.
+- Click the blue “Add Font display” button.

 - Add a proper label to the Font display.